-The group chief technology officer at a large French multinational telecom company told us about an initiative that's paying dividends for the company: "We have a 'Telco Cloud Factory' that is a platform on which to build and deliver telco cloud instances for different countries and then operate them.
+Laurent Leboucher told us about an initiative that's paying dividends for Orange: "We have a 'Telco Cloud Factory' that is a platform on which to build and deliver telco cloud instances for different countries and then operate them.
 We have delivered 40 instances to date across the group and plan to scale this to 60."

 He adds: "On top of this layer, we have created a 'Network Integration Factory' and a tooling zone that oversees onboarding and testing of each network function before they are put into production.
-Once a country has successfully deployed network functions on cloud, an image of the environment and test plans are shared with other countries, which can customize and deploy functions in their specific environments.
+Images and test plans are shared with countries, which can customize and deploy functions in their specific environments.
 This reduces a significant amount of process and tech overhead, leading to efficiencies."

-Virgin Media O2 is working to advance its autonomous networks journey by progressively defining and implementing "one use case at a time," using data, analytics, and Al.19 Reflecting on the development, Paul Kells at VMO2, remarks: "Most of the use cases are presently at Level 2, and we are scaling up.
+Virgin Media O2 is working to advance its autonomous networks journey by progressively defining and implementing "one use case at a time," using data, analytics, and AI.
+Reflecting on the development, Paul Kells at VMO2, remarks: "Most of the use cases are presently at Level 2, and we are scaling up.
 In the past six months, we've executed around 20 material use cases, each yielding material benefits.
 The key is strong governance coupled with robust change management.
 This ensures a smooth transition and guards against reverting to old operational methods after the initial disruptive phase."